RuNpiXelruN/deputy-challenge/README.md

 username: neo4j
 password: test
 ```
 From there you will land on your Neo4j dashboard.
-Have a play around with the data (once you run the `seed` command).
+Have a play around with the data (once you run the `seed` command from the cli `./deputyJD seed`).
 You can execute cypher queries in the editor at the top.
 A couple of basic `cypher` queries for you to play with are, (`cmd + enter` to execute commands, `cmd + up arrow` to scroll through command history, `esc` to toggle editor full screen)
 ```go
 match (n) return n  // returns all nodes and relationships. click on the graph tab to see the nodes interconnected and my architecture.